ChathushkaRodrigo/Data-Structures-and-Algorithms/README.md

  <code>
 System.out("Contribute");
 </code> <br>
-- Contribute to this repository with "yourname" as branch name and make a pull request.
+1. Contribute to this repository with "yourname" as branch name and make a pull request. <br>
-- Make relevent files in relevent folders and commit and push
+2. Make relevent files in relevent folders and commit and push